AdminAsistee/billing-automation/README.md

 be hosted on a server or within the cloud for connectivity with services such as Google Drive and Supabase as a pod/container.

+## What's Next?

+Google Cloud is a core point of friction as the company has little experience using it.
+Additionally, the underlying infrastructure is splintered from company infrastructure.
+To address these points, the following is suggested:

+* Migrate Supabase, Scripts, and Google Cloud Services onto centralized admin account rather than a single employee account
+* Installing Google Cloud CLI to enable Antigravity assistance and ease of employee experience with Google Cloud
+* Integrating Dashboard module into the Tokyo Stays Website as a dedicated tab rather than a local website
+* Inserting a "refresh" function to observe new entries being entered for responsiveness